sonybachani/product-retention-analysis/README.md

 This project analyzes customer churn behavior for a telecom company using the IBM Telco Customer Churn dataset.

-The objective is to identify **key drivers of churn, high-risk customer segments, and revenue impact**, and translate these insights into actionable retention strategies using SQL-based analysis.
+The goal is to identify **key drivers of churn, high-risk customer segments, and revenue impact**, and translate these insights into actionable retention strategies using SQL-based analysis.

 ---

 ## 🎯 Business Problem

-The telecom company is facing high customer churn and wants to understand:
+The company is facing high customer churn and wants to understand:

 - Which customers are most likely to churn?
 - What factors drive customer churn?
 - Which customer segments are high-risk?
-- What revenue impact does churn create?
+- What is the financial impact of churn?
 - What retention strategies can reduce churn?

----

-## 🧠 Project Objectives

-- Analyze churn patterns using SQL
-- Identify key churn drivers
-- Segment customers by contract, tenure, services, and payment behavior
-- Quantify churn impact using monthly charges
-- Provide actionable retention recommendations

 ---